spencerwooo/torchattack/docs/usage/attack-evaluation.md

 - `y` is the batch of labels,
 - and `fname` is the batch of filenames useful for saving the generated adversarial examples if needed.

-We can now run the attack by iterating over the dataset.
+We can now run the attack by iterating over the dataset and attacking batches of input samples.

 ```python
 for x, y, fname in dataloader: